ibScale/ibScaleMPFeeder/README.md

 ## Configuration

-By default the feeder will present a USB Flash Device and a USB Serial portto the host system.
-The preferred way to interact with the device with with `mpremote` installable through `pip`, but any serial terminal program will work for accessing the console. `mpremote` gives you other features like being able to copy files to/from the device, reboot it, and some other micropython specific features.
+By default the feeder will appear as a USB Flash Device and a USB Serial port to the host system.
+The preferred way to interact with the device is with `mpremote` which is installable through `pip`.
+Any serial terminal program will work for accessing the serial console but `mpremote` gives you advanced features like being able to copy files to/from the device, reboot it, put it into bootloader mode, and some other micropython specific features.

 The full extent of the configuration options are located in the defaults.py file under the `mpy/lib` directory.
 These will be stored on the flash in the `sysconfig.json` during initial boot.
 You can either edit the raw json and reboot or update the sysconfig from the REPL directly, I.E. `SYSCONFIG.set('SYSTEM.DEBUG', True)` or `SYSCONFIG.set('SERVO.MAX', 75)`.
 Most settings should be good in their default state.